flaneurette/UX.js/README.md

 #### magic-http.html
 An example showing a http request

+#### interface.html
+An example showing a responsive interface, dynamically generated with Magic.js
 #### blog.html
 An example showing a blogpage, dynamically generated with Magic.js
 #### shopping-cart.html